A Guide for Commercial Real Estate Investors

 However, it’s not easy to find and identify good opportunities.
 That’s why having the right tools to help you discover and analyze opportunities can be very helpful.

 GIS analytics tools like AlphaMap allow people to hunt for opportunities based on their assumptions.
-Additionally, these tools help people see patterns and opportunities that they wouldn't have known otherwise.
+Additionally, these tools help people see patterns and opportunities that they wouldn't have known about otherwise.

 Ultimately, it’s important to evaluate your investment decisions within a wider context of other investment return metrics, and available data.
-You won’t get all the answers from one metric only, but cash-on-cash return is indeed a good measure to start with!
+You won’t get all the answers from one metric only, but cash-on-cash return is indeed a good measure to start with.